 A self-managed super fund (SMSF) is a private super fund that you manage yourself.
 SMSFs are different to industry and retail super funds.

 When you manage your own super, you put the money you would normally put in a retail or industry super fund into your own SMSF.
 You choose the investments and the insurance.

-Your SMSF can have up to four members, who are friends or family.
+Your SMSF can have no more than six members.
 Most SMSFs have two or more.
 As a member, you are a trustee of the fund — or you can get a corporate trustee.
 In either case, you are responsible for the fund.

 While having control over your own super can be appealing, it's a lot of work and comes with risk.